2. The Bachelor of Science Degree

 - CS 61A or E 7

-- Any three upper-division courses in EECS, total of 9 units minimum
+- Any three upper division courses in EECS, for a minimum 9 units.

 - You must take each of these courses for a letter grade; none may be taken Passed/Not Passed.
 You may substitute EE 42 or EE 100 for the EE 40 requirement, but if you use EE 42 to fulfill the EE 40 requirement you must also take Physics 7B as well.